cwood821/campground-finder/README.md

 routing, data storage, and authentication respectively.

 ## Features
-- Create, Remove, Updated, and Delete Campgrounds and Comments
+- Create, Read, Update, and Delete Campgrounds and Comments
 - Comments are associated with Campgrounds and Users
 - Users can register, log in and out